Red-Cloud2000/Linux_Runners/Assignments/Assign_1/README.md

 ### Steps to run the program: ###
 1- creat a c file for the program then copy and paste code in it.<br>
-to do this: in your terminal write > vim file_name.c , then paste the code and finally save this file<br>
+to do this: in your terminal write: vim file_name.c , then paste the code and finally save this file<br>

 *** Compiling the program *** ⬇️⬇️<br>
 write down these command lines one by one:<br>